 Around the town where I was born

-New york seems so far away
+New York seems so far away

 Though I was there just yesterday